-Self-Driving Cars and Advanced Driver Assistance System (ADAS) Technologies
+Self-Driving Cars and Advanced Driver Assistance Systems (ADAS)

-With the emergence of self-driving cars and advanced driver assistance system (ADAS) technologies, the National Highway Traffic Safety Administration (NHTSA), the Center for Child Injury Prevention Studies (CChIPS), the AAA Foundation for Traffic Safety, and others are funding research to study their potential to reduce the number of motor vehicle crashes and save thousands of lives each year.
+With the emergence of self-driving cars and advanced driver assistance systems (ADAS), the National Highway Traffic Safety Administration (NHTSA), the Center for Child Injury Prevention Studies (CChIPS), the AAA Foundation for Traffic Safety, and others are funding research to study their potential to reduce the number of motor vehicle crashes and save thousands of lives each year.

 - Electronic Stability Control (ESC) systems help drivers maintain or regain control of vehicles in difficult driving situations, such as during unexpected turns or while negotiating icy roads.
 A vehicle’s ESC continuously monitors tire movement and steering wheel activity to sense a loss of traction or slippage.
 In such situations, ESC systems can reduce engine power, apply brakes independently to each wheel, and correct tire suspension much faster than the driver could.
 These systems are particularly helpful in managing unexpected events, or driving on wet or icy roadways.
 They are also especially helpful to drivers of large vehicles, such as SUVs.